mikrono/tModLoaderWiki_kr_ko/Intermediate-Guide-to-AI.md

 Each frame represents a way the npc can look, and your sprite sheets should also look like this.

 The sprite sheet I will be using looks like this:

+//TODO redo this to make it clear what frame number each one is  + Gifs

 ![New Piskel (1)](https://user-images.githubusercontent.com/88946983/153733783-68d06f09-d436-428a-b0e6-ccee462e610b.png)